 - ETI’s Executive Director judged that the remediation plan failed to fully address the issues raised.

 - A sub-committee of the ETI board reviewed the process, decided that the Executive Director's judgement should be upheld and an improvement letter was sent to Fyffes under ETI's Membership Obligation Procedure, which is a disciplinary stage.

-Fyffes has subsequently exercised its right under our Membership Obligation Procedure to present its case on the dispute to a tripartite committee drawn from ETI’s board, rather than present an action plan.
-This committee will consider Fyffes' representation and make a judgement on whether Fyffes is meeting its membership obligations.
+- Fyffes exercised its right under our Membership Obligation Procedure to present its case on the dispute to the Committee.
+The Committee’s brief was to consider Fyffes’ representation, the previous complaint and any other pertinent information and make a judgement on whether Fyffes was meeting its membership obligations.